Public App review

 Public App Features

 At its heart, Public is a mobile brokerage.
-It allows you to invest in the stock of most publicly traded US companies as well as ETFs, but that’s about it.
-You can’t trade bonds, options, or mutual funds with Public.
+It allows you to invest in the stock of most publicly traded US companies and ETFs (exchange-traded funds).
+The Public mobile app also recently added support for crypto and lets you buy and sell 25 different digital currencies.
+The broker doesn’t support mutual funds, bonds, or options.

-Second, Public allows you to invest in fractional shares.
+Another major advantage to using the Public investing app is that it allows you to invest in fractional shares.
 That’s also not all that unique, but Public does a better job with this than most other brokerages.
 Fractional shares are quoted in real-time, and orders are executed immediately.
 You don’t have to wait until the end of the day to join in on a batch order.
+In addition, Public sets the minimum investment for most fractional shares at just $1.

-Finally, Public offers automatic dividend reinvestment for any of the stocks you own in your portfolio.
+Finally, the Public investing app offers automatic dividend reinvestment for any of the stocks you own in your portfolio.
 That’s something that many of its competitors, most notably Robinhood, don’t have as an option.

-Another important way in which Public is unique is that this brokerage leans heavily into social investing.
+Another important way in which the Public investing app is unique is that this brokerage leans heavily into social investing.
 All investing accounts on the platform are public, including what stocks are in every user’s portfolios.
 You can’t see how any user has distributed their money across the stocks in their portfolio or cash, though, so it’s rather difficult to glean much useful information from this feature.
-While the Public app shows you which users you follow are watching or holding a particular stock, you also can’t see how many users across the platform are buying or selling to help gauge sentiment.
+While the Public app shows you which users you follow are watching or holding a particular stock, you also can’t see how many users across the platform are buying or selling to help gauge sentiment across the stock market.

 The stock pages on Public look eerily similar to those on Robinhood.
 Public uses the same line charts and doesn’t offer any sort of candlestick or more detailed price charts.
-The fundamental data available in the app is also extremely minimal.
+It’s a little tough to glean any details about a stock’s past performance and the fundamental data available in the app is also extremely minimal.
 You can find recent news articles, which are typically sourced from well-known market news sources like Seeking Alpha and Benzinga.
-But, on the whole, Public’s stock research is limited to looking through what other users have to say about a stock.
+On the whole, though, Public’s stock research is limited to looking through what the investing community on the app has to say about a stock.

 Public App Customization and Layout

 Most of Public’s customization features are centered around its social investing dashboard.
-In addition to choosing who you follow, the platform will automatically surface suggested users to help increase your network.
+In addition to choosing who you follow, the platform will automatically surface suggested Public accounts to help grow your network.
 You can also create a watchlist (but only one) by starring companies that you want to keep an eye on.
-Overall, the customization options are nice, but none of the core features of the app – most notably the charts and other data displayed for stocks – can be changed.
+Overall, the customization options are nice, but none of the core features of the Public app – most notably the charts and other data displayed for stocks – can be changed.

 Customer support isn’t as exciting as technical features, but this is an area where Public excels compared to other brokerages.
 The Public app offers in-app, real-time text chat support.
 That means that if you have a question, you can get it answered immediately without even leaving the app.